bhaskaramVaranasi/experiments-on-meta-embeddings/readme.md

 - Fasttext embeddings 300 dims
 - install libraries based on the requirements.txt

+## Sources of inspiration
+- The following code has been taken from parts of NLP course CSE 538 assignment 2 at Stony Brook University.
+- Dynamic Meta embeddings from Facebook -https://github.com/facebookresearch/DME

 python final.py

 After running the experiments copy over the files called embeddings_txt from the results folder and rename them appropriately